 Germany, and in Toulouse, France.
 In Carnegie Hall’s Weill Recital Hall, he performed both the Goldberg

-and Ravel’s Gaspard de la Nuit, two of the most intellectually and technically intimidating
+Variations and Ravel’s Gaspard de la Nuit, two of the most intellectually and technically intimidating

 works of the entire keyboard repertoire.
 Yet Matt approaches Bach and Ravel with the same aplomb it